Dumpstaphunk: Recordings

 "Listen Hear provides at long-last the aural, syncopated nastiness listeners have been denied outside of a Dumpstaphunk live performance.
 Saxophonic magician, Skerik, also guests on the EP.
 Ivan Neville's Dumpstaphunk is not re-writing the book so much as adding a much needed new testament.
 While fortunate enough to stand upon the shoulders of giants, make no mistake – Listen Hear is not an attempt at world music or feel-good vibrations, like that of some of their counterparts, but rather straight-ahead inner city funk for the masses.
-Tracks like "Living in a World Gone Mad" and "Turn This Thing Around" describe the troubling times we live in, while songs like "Meanwhile" and "Shake" suggest accepting such times in order to enjoy life."
+Tracks like 'Living in a World Gone Mad' and 'Turn This Thing Around' describe the troubling times we live in, while songs like 'Meanwhile' and 'Shake' suggest accepting such times in order to enjoy life."

 Dumpstaphunk's fourth album, and third full-length record, Where Do We Go From Here was released on April 23, 2021.
-The record featured 11 songs, with special appearances by Trombone Shorty, Marcus King, Chali 2na.
+The record featured 11 songs, with special appearances by Trombone Shorty, Marcus King, and Chali 2na.
 "We hope people can hear the new songs and are inclined to dance, and inspired to think at the same time", says Ivan, speaking to the new album's delicate balance between topical material and dance-floor rockers.